WebFiori/docs/background-tasks.md

 php webfiori cron p="pass" --check
 ```

-Executing jobs through terminal can be usefull if the developer would like to inspect the output of jobs or would like to check what causes a job to fail.
+Executing jobs through terminal can be useful if the developer would like to inspect the output of jobs or would like to check what causes a job to fail.

 ### Forcing a Job to Execute